Martin Schmidt (handballer)

-Martin Schmidt (born 22 December 1969) is a German male handball player.
+Martin Schmidt (born 22 December 1969) is a German handball player.
 He was a member of the Germany men's national handball team.
 He was part of the team at the 1996 Summer Olympics, where Germany finished 7th.
 He played three matches.

-On club level he played most of his career for THW Kiel, where he spend 12 seasons.
-In this period he won the German Championship no less than 7 times, the DHB-Pokal 3 times, the DHB-Supercup twice and the EHF Cup twice.
+On club level he played most of his career for THW Kiel, where he spent 12 seasons.
+In this period he won the German Championship seven times, the DHB-Pokal three times, the DHB-Supercup twice and the EHF Cup twice.
 He also reached the final of the EHF Champions League in 2000, but lost to FC Barcelona.

 His son Jesper Schmidt is also a handball player.